davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 ### __Model Management and Delivery__

-This chapter deals with all the model management activities such as tracking experiments, model versioning and after this slowly transition into MLops.
+This chapter deals with all the model management activities such as tracking experiments and model versioning, after this, the chapter transitions into the MLops topic.
+Starts by giving an ML Solution Lifecycle, bridging ML and IT with MLops:

-- MLOps
-- ML Solution Lifecycle
-- Tensorflow Extended
-- Managing Model Versions
+- Continuous Integration (CI): Testing and validating code, components, data, data schemas, and models
-- Continuous Delivery
+- Continuous Delivery (CD): Deploying model prediction service
-- Progressive Delivery
+- Continuous Training (CT): A process that automatically retrains candidate models for testing and serving
+- Continuous Monitoring (CM): Catching errors in production systems, and monitoring production inference data and model performance metrics

+A proposal on how to manage model versions, __MAJOR.MINOR.PIPELINE__
+- MAJOR: Incompatibility in data or target variable
+- MINOR: Model performance is improved
+- PIPELINE: Pipeline of model training is changed

+and it describes what a model registry can do.

+The chapter ends by going into a very detailed and practical description of __Continuous Delivery__ and __Progressive Delivery__, an improvement over the former, __CD__.

 ### __Model Monitoring__